 1. Fall is for planting wildflowers.

 Many people don’t think about wildflowers until the bluebonnets show up around April in San Antonio; but wildflower seeds need to be planted in fall to produce their beautiful blooms in spring.
 If you plant these wildflower seeds in springtime, you don’t give them the correct amount of time to develop.
-We have an exciting event you need to save the date for: Oct 5th, 10AM, at our Bandera location, we will be hosting wildflower expert, John R Thomas, owner and founder of Wildseed Farms in Fredericksburg, Texas.
-John knows the importance of beautiful wildflowers along our highways.
-Enjoy listening to the expert explain how, and when to plant wildflowers successfully in your area.
+Get your ticket for our upcoming Wildflower class, Oct.
+6th at 11AM at our Bandera location.
+Ticketed event, spaces are limited.

 2. Fall is for pollinators

-Most of us are aware of the Monarchs making their way through San Antonio on their migratory path back from Mexico, but other butterflies are also migrating; with many of our perennials putting out a second show of blooms, fall is prime time for pollinators.
+Most of us are aware of the Monarchs making their way through San Antonio on their migratory path back from Mexico, but other butterflies are also migrating.
+With many of our perennials putting out a second show of blooms, fall is prime time for pollinators.
 We need more plants that attract pollinators in more areas of our city.
-We are so excited to be part of the 3rd Annual 2019 Monarch and Pollinator Festival.
+We are so excited to be part of the 6th Annual 2021 Monarch and Pollinator Festival.
 Rainbow Gardens will be right in the the thick of it this year, spreading what we know about attracting and helping pollinators and encouraging others to do the same.
 Make sure to come visit us.
+This year’s festival will be held at Confluence Park.
+See above link for schedule of events.

 3. Fall is for a fresh round of vegetables and some fruits